TAPS Working Group

 of parameters and interfaces.
 A Connection represents an object

 that, once established, can be used to send and receive messages.
+Messages.
 A

 Connection can also be created from another Connection, by cloning,